Superkat32/LifesizeBdubs/README.md

 - A ladder for Etho
 - An enchanting table for GoodTimesWithScar
 - An egg for Grian
-- A wind charge for Skizzleman
+- A snowball for Skizzleman
 - A saddle for SolidarityGaming

 Bdubs doesn't want to cause lag on your world though, so after 5 minutes of no interaction from the Bdubs owner, he'll disappear without a trace!